pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Signal

-Sends a lightweight signal to channel subscribers.
+Sends a lightweight signal to all subscribers of a channel.

-Payload size:
-- Default limit: 64 bytes for payload (URI and headers excluded).
-Contact support to request more.
+- Payload size limit: 64 bytes (payload only).
+Contact support to increase.

 ### Method(s)

+To Signal a message use:

 ```
 `1pubnub.Signal()